 The attack is described in this news clip as a “random” and “unexplainable” act of violence, then cuts away to as-yet-unidentified culprit, “91 National Champion, Tonya Harding.”

 With Nancy nursing her swollen knee and receiving the help and sympathy she cried out for, Tonya won the Nationals with a carefree skate that would have suggested that her conscience was clear.
 But it was only that she had got away with it.

-Four days later, the police — weirdly enough — got hold of an audio recording of a meeting in which Jeff Gillooly, Tonya’s deadbeat ex-husband and current boyfriend, offers $6500 to the friend of a friend to “disable” Nancy Kerrigan.
+Four days later, the police — weirdly enough — got hold of an audio recording of a meeting in which Jeff Gillooly, Tonya’s deadbeat ex-husband, offers $6500 to the friend of a friend to “disable” Nancy Kerrigan.
 Soon after the FBI interrogated Tonya for hours and then let her go.
 She immediately told the press that she was separating from Jeff, who was then arrested.
 Jeff joined the other three conspirators already in custody with a stunning declaration: Tonya had been an active participant in the whole plot.

 All the while, the Lillehammer Olympics were approaching.
 Nancy, the wholesome face of Campbell’s Soup and Reebok commercials, was working hard to recover her form.
 Tonya, shamed by her possible involvement in the gong-show attack on Nancy and facing potential jail time, trained with less fortitude.
 When Tonya arrived at the Olympic village, she discovered that Jeff had sold their wedding-night sex tape to the media; the pictures were in every newspaper.